SteeleND/CS361P1/README.md

 ## Overview

-This program constructs an NFA form a regular expression.
-It then uses this NFA to construct a DFA, which is used to check if the regular expression matches strings.
+This program constructs an NFA from a regular expression.
+It then converts the NFA to a DFA and simulates it on a variety of string inputs.

 ## Compiling and Using